ralna/GALAHAD/doc/Python/bllsb.rst

           holds the values of the nonzeros in $A_o$ in the same order as specified in the sparsity pattern in ``bllsb.load``. b : ndarray(m)
-          holds the values of the linear term $g$ in the objective function. sigma : float
+          holds the values of the linear term $b$ in the objective function. sigma : float
           holds the regularization weight $\sigma \geq 0$. x_l : ndarray(n)